Real Estate Investing for Beginners: A Comprehensive Guide

 But be warned – interest rates do impact profitability.
 Always stress-test your investment for rising rates.
 What looks like a strong yield today can become break-even if costs spiral.

-Should You Go It Alone or Use a Developer?
+Should You Go It Alone?

 Another fork in the road: buy a second-hand property and manage renovations, or go for an off-plan or ready-made investment?